slerpyyy/sml-path-tracer/README.md

 The result should be in your working directory under `result.ppm`.

 **Note:** The sml interpreter only exits if it reads an EOF signal (mashing `Ctrl + C` doesn't work).
 In case you ever get stuck in the interpreter, hit `Ctrl + D` instead.

+# Motivation
+Fellow students crying around that SML is useless and you can't do anything fun with it